tainn/reboot/README.md

-# reboot
+## reboot

-Issues a `reboot` Linux shell command with Rust acting as a command proxy.
-The reboot is not forced and therefore does not require root permissions.
+Issues a `reboot` Linux shell command with Rust acting as a command proxy

+- the reboot is not forced and therefore does not require root permissions